All Episodes

 A further review and interview of witnesses is underway.

-We are asking anyone who may have any information about this individual or incident to call the terror hotline.
+We are asking anyone who may have any information about this individual or incident to call the Terror Hotline.

-Let's be clear as New Yorkers, our lives revolve around the subways.
+Let's be clear, as New Yorkers, our lives revolve around the subways.

 When we hear of an attack in the subway, it's incredibly unsettling.

-And let's be also clear, this was an attempted terrorist attack.
+And let's be also clear: this was an attempted terrorist attack.

 Thank God the perpetrator did not achieve his ultimate goals.

-Thank God our first responders were there so quickly to address the situation to make sure people were safe.
+Thank God our first responders were there so quickly to address the situation and to make sure people were safe.

 Thank God the only injuries that we know at this point were minor.